lgss/service-design-manual/service-manual/assisted-digital/action-plan.md

 The beta phase has 2 distinct stages:

 * beta while testing in a closed environment to a limited user group (this is sometimes called private beta)
-* beta where the service is on the GOV.UK domain (this is sometimes called public beta)
+* beta where the service is on the LGSS domain (this is sometimes called public beta)

 When your digital service is in public beta, you must test your support on the entire scope of your service’s assisted digital users.